How to Raise Project Managers' Engagement Levels for Improving Projects' Quality

 This paper investigates how senior experts, who are over 60 years old and formerly project manager, demonstrate leadership in project activities from the perspective of communication management and knowledge management in the System Engineering (SE) sector of a Japanese IT company A. In Japan, the number of experts over the age of 60 is increasing due to law 'the Act on Stabilization of Employment of Elderly Persons'.
 Some senior experts work as a project manager, but most of them support a project manager with their experience knowledge of project management and technical expertise.
 In Japan, senior experts will be rehired with the reemployment contract when they reach retirement age almost 60s.
 Concurrently they are naturally required to change their attitude and the way of communication with project members because their role shift from a project manager to a supporter as an expert.
 Since their communication styles vary from individual to individual, clarifying effective practices and their tendencies is an important theme for project activities in future Japan.
 This paper surveyed senior experts in the SE sector of IT company A the changes in their awareness of leadership before and after becoming senior experts.
 The results showed that senior experts are more likely to have a supportive leadership style, or servant leadership, compared to the style they had when they were managers.
 Also senior experts by utilizing their own experience and knowledge are trying to solve problems together with team members while supporting the awareness and learning of younger team members.
 In addition, this paper also confirms why they are choosing such a leadership style.
 Therefore, understanding these characteristics of these senior experts will enable us to practice project management that effectively manages senior experts.

-The Role of Loyalty As the External Factors of Motivation Enhancement for the Information System Development Project
+Role of Loyalty As External Factors of Motivation Enhancement for Information System Development Projects

 Ai Nakahara，Tetsuro Seki

-To ensure project success, securing members' productivity is an essential factor that is often related to members' motivation levels.
-Niwa and Seki (2015) propose a motivation model named "Iterate MoCeGA model," getting the idea from Porter and Lawler (1968), for maintenance and improvement of project members' motivation.
+To ensure project success, securing members’ productivity is an essential factor that is often related to members’ motivation levels.
+Niwa and Seki propose a motivation model named the "Iterate MoCeGA model,” following Porter and Lawler, for the maintenance and improvement of project members’ motivation.
 Most conventional motivation models are designed for one-time individual activity.
-In contrast, to ensure the next success, Niwa and Seki introduce the feedback-loops from the activity of lessons learned in the project closing process to the starting point of the Iterate MoCeGA Model.
-Activity of lessons learned in project management usually generates positive and motivative results without regard to project success/failure or accomplishment levels of planned objectives, and this feedback-loop transmits the positive results to each member of the next new project.
-In the discussion of the Iterate MoCeGA Model, the high loyalty between members and their organization that is required to maintain and improve the members' motivation is indicated.
-However, there are some incomplete items, e.g., discussion of the structure of mutual communication through the loyalty between members and the organization, and the relationship between maintenance and improvement mechanism of motivation and the levels of loyalty.
-Kotler (2000) and Onzo (2013) discuss the importance of customer orientation, i.e., loyalty between individuals as project members and their customers in the new product development process to maintain and to improve the individual's motivation.
-Their idea is applied to the project member's motivation-making process in this discussion.
+In contrast, to ensure the next success, Niwa and Seki introduce the feedback-loops from the activity of lessons learned in the project closing process to the starting point of the Iterate MoCeGA model.
+The activity of lessons learned in project management usually generates positive and motivative results without regard to project success/failure or accomplishment levels of planned objectives; this feedback-loop transmits the positive results to each member of the next new project.
+The Iterate MoCeGA model indicates that high loyalty between members and their organization is required to maintain and improve the members’ motivation.
+However, some aspects are not discussed, for example, the structure of mutual communication through the loyalty between members and the organization and the relationship between maintenance and improvement mechanism of motivation and the levels of loyalty.
+Kotler and Onzo discuss the importance of customer-orientation, that is, loyalty between individuals as project members and their customers in the new product development process to maintain and to improve the individual’s motivation.
+Their idea is applied to the project member’s motivation-making process in this discussion.
 In this paper, the stakeholders related to motivation via highly loyalty are expanded to three factors: project members, their organization, and their customers.
-On the other hand, in general, the customer orientation in the discussion of new product development, and the essential policy of the quality management i.e., "the customer first," goes against the essence of enterprise management.
-Therefore, it is required to clear the generation system of the profits and the benefits among those three stakeholders mentioned above using the keywords of trust, mutual dependence relationship, and benefits to show the effectiveness and validity of the customer orientation for enterprise management.
-By declaration of the customer orientation policy by the organization, which is supported by the above discussion about the effectiveness and validity of the customer orientation, project members can make their loyalty to the customer, and this becomes the source of maintaining and improving members' motivation.
-In conclusion, based on the theoretical discussion including the literature studies, the new project member's motivation improvement and enhance mechanism related to loyalty is proposed and introduced as an external factor of the Iterate MoCeGA Model for the information system development.
+Generally, customer-orientation in the context of new product development, and the essential policy of quality management, namely "the customer first,” is against the essence of enterprise management.
+Therefore, a generation system of profits and benefits among the three stakeholders mentioned above, using the keywords of trust, mutual dependence relationship, and benefits is required.
+This shows the effectiveness and validity of the customer-orientation for enterprise management.
+By organizational declaration of the customer-orientation policy by the organization, which is supported by the above discussion about the effectiveness and validity of the customer-orientation, project members establish their loyalty to the customer.
+This becomes the source of maintaining and improving members’ motivation.
+Thus, based on a theoretical discussion of extant studies, new project members’ motivation improvement and enhancement mechanism related to loyalty is proposed and introduced as an external factor of the Iterate MoCeGA model for information system development.

 Foster of Practical Engineering Graduated Through Worked-based Education and Overseas Collaboration